vjai-community/meetup/20191202_VJAI_MLMeetup_#18.md

 5. Multi-News: a Large-Scale Multi-Document Summarization Dataset and Abstractive Hierarchical Model, ACL 2019, https://arxiv.org/abs/1906.01749 and others.
 ---
-Title: Introduction to Survival Analysis
+### Introduction to Survival Analysis
-- Speaker: Phan Hoang Phuong
+### Speaker: Phan Hoang Phuong
+### Abstract:
-- Title: Starting with a question of how to predict duration of time until a death event occurs in clinical medical researches, survival analysis was developed as a branch of statistics to solve this question.
+Starting with a question of how to predict duration of time until a death event occurs in clinical medical researches, survival analysis was developed as a branch of statistics to solve this question.
 Furthermore, survival analysis has been expanded to economics, engineering, and sociology.
 I would like to introduce this topic to you from Kaplan Meier model in 1958, to Cox model in 1972, and random forest, SVM recently.
 We will see how survival analysis was developed from a question of when or a time point of an event, to probability accumulation function or a death rate through out a life time, and further a death rate when multiple causes are taken into account.
 - References:
 1. Ishwaran H, Kogalur UB, Blackstone EH and Lauer MS (2008).
 "Random survival forests."
 The Annals of Applied Statistics, 2(3), 841-860
 2. Graf E. et al. Assessment and comparison of prognostic classification schemes for survival data.
 Stat Med.
 1999 Sep 15-30;18(17-18):2529-45.